-This plan may include: escorts, special parking arrangements, changing classroom location or allowing a student to complete assignment from home, etc. If necessary, a complainant may be offered changes to academic schedules, living, or working situations in addition to counseling, health services and assistance in notifying appropriate local identifiable information about the victim will be treated as confidential and only shared with persons with a specific need to know who are investigating and/or adjudicating the complaint or delivering resources or support services to the complainant.
+This plan may include: escorts, special parking arrangements, changing classroom location or allowing a student to complete assignment from home, etc. If necessary, a complainant may be offered changes to academic schedules, living, or working situations in addition to counseling, health services and assistance in notifying appropriate local law enforcement.
+Personal identifiable information about the victim will be treated as confidential and only shared with persons with a specific need to know who are investigating and/or adjudicating the complaint or delivering resources or support services to the complainant.

 In any complaint of sexual misconduct, sexual assault, stalking, dating violence, domestic violence, or other sex or gender- based discrimination covered under the federal law, Title IX, the person bringing the accusation and the responding party are entitled to the same opportunities for a support person of their choice throughout and to fully participate in the process, including any meeting, conference, hearing, appeal, or other procedural action.
 Once complete, the parties will be informed in writing, of the outcome, including sanctions (if any), and the rationale, therefore.
 Delivery of this outcome to the parties will occur without undue delay between notifications.
 All parties will be informed of Hope International University's appeal processes, and their rights to exercise a request for appeal.
-Should any change in outcome occur prior to finalization, all parties will be timely informed in writing, and will be notified when the results of the resolution process become final.
+Should any change in outcome occur prior to finalization, all parties will be timely informed in writing and will be notified when the results of the resolution process become final.

-If you are a victim of sexual misconduct, gender-based violence, or the crimes of rape, acquaintance rape, sexual
+If you are a victim of sexual misconduct, gender-based violence, or the crimes of rape, acquaintance rape, sexual assault, sexual harassment, stalking, dating violence, or domestic violence, some or all of these safety suggestions may guide you after an incident has occurred: